o3de/o3de.org/content/docs/userguide/ui/editor/sprite-editor.md

 ---
-description: ' Use the Sprite Editor to configure your images and textures in &ALYlong;''s &ui-canvas-editor; . '
+description: ' Use the Sprite Editor to configure your images and textures in Amazon Lumberyard''s UI Editor . '
 title: Sprite Editor
 ---
 # Sprite Editor {#ui-editor-sprite-editor}